sunilabrahamindia/sunilabraham/articles/herbert-paul.md

 ## Early life and Education

-Herbert Paul completed his schooling at St. Germain High School (St. Germain Academy).
+Herbert Paul was born in 1966.
+He completed his schooling at St. Germain High School (St. Germain Academy).
 He later earned a bachelor's degree, which laid the foundation for his professional work in design and visual communication.

 ## Career